DanielNoord/pydocstringformatter/docs/usage.rst

     optional formatters:
       these formatters are turned off by default

-      --split-summary-body, --no-split-summary-body
-                            Activate or deactivate split-summary-body: Split the
-                            summary and body of a docstring based on a period and max length.
-The maximum length of a summary can be set with the --max-summary-lines option.
-This formatter is currently optional as its considered somwehat
-                            opinionated and might require major refactoring for existing projects. (default: False)
       --linewrap-full-docstring, --no-linewrap-full-docstring
                             Activate or deactivate linewrap-full-docstring:
                             Linewrap the docstring by the pre-defined line length.